wilsonte-umich/mdi-suite-template/README.md

     - GIT_USER/NAME-mdi-tools # either format works
 ```

-and then re-run the MDI installation process, which will go much faster
+and then repeating the MDI installation process, which will go much faster
 as now it only needs to add new components required by your pipelines and apps.
 Alternatively, you can install new suites from within the Stage 2 web server,
 or run the following from the command line: